mitchellwrosen/mit/README.md

 - Run `git reset` and `git add --all --intent-to-add` in order to "yellowize" all files (that is, unstage green files and start tracking red ones).
+- Run `git diff`.
-- Run `git diff`, and if it reports there are no changes in the working tree, exit.
+  - If it reports there are no changes in the working tree, exit.
+  - Otherwise,
     - Run `git fetch origin` in order to have up-to-date local references.
     - Run `git branch --show-current` to get the name of the current branch.
     - Run `git show-ref` to see if there is a reference called `refs/remotes/origin/≪branch≫`.
       - If there isn't, that means this branch has not yet been published, so
         - run `git commit --patch` then
         - run `git push --set-upstream origin`.
-  - Otherwise,
-    - run `git rev-list` to determine if the upstream branch can reach any commits that the current branch cannot, which is assumed to mean it is strictly ahead, as opposed to totally detached (because someone force-pushed it to somewhere wacky).
+      - Otherwise, run `git rev-list` to determine if the upstream branch can reach any commits that the current branch cannot, which is assumed to mean it is strictly ahead, as opposed to totally detached (because someone force-pushed it to somewhere wacky).
         - If it is not ahead,
           - run `git commit --patch`, then
           - run `git push origin`.
         - Otherwise,
           - run `git stash push` to stash the changes we intend to commit.
           - Run `git merge --ff ≪branch≫` to merge in the upstream changes, possibly with a merge bubble (as we do not pass `--no-commit`), but preferring a fast-forward.
             - If the merge fails with conflicts, that means our local history has already forked from upstream, and our desire to lay one more commit on top doesn't change that.
 So,
               - run `git merge --abort` to abort the merge,
               - pop the stash with `git stash pop`, and
               - run `git commit --patch`.
               - Do not attempt to publish the commit (since it would fail) - just warn that there is a fork, and
               - recommend running `mit sync`.
-          - Otherwise, if the merge succeeds,
-            - pop the stash with `git stash pop`.
+            - Otherwise, if the merge succeeds, pop the stash with `git stash pop`.
               - If that fails with conflicts, it means that although nothing prior to the latest uncommitted changes conflicted with upstream, the latest uncommitted changes nonetheless did.
 However, we really do want to make a commit (that's why we typed `mit commit`), not resolve conflicts, so